medusajs/medusa/docs/content/add-plugins/algolia.md

   process.env.NEXT_PUBLIC_INDEX_NAME || "products"
 ```

-If you run your Next.js storefront now while the Medusa server is running, the search functionality will be available in your storefront.
+If you run your Next.js storefront now while the Medusa backend is running, the search functionality will be available in your storefront.

 :::note

-To make sure the Next.js storefront properly displays the products in the search result, include in the `attributesToRetrieve` setting of the Algolia plugin on the Medusa server at least the fields `title`, `handle`, `description`, and `thumbnail`.
+To make sure the Next.js storefront properly displays the products in the search result, include in the `attributesToRetrieve` setting of the Algolia plugin on the Medusa backend at least the fields `title`, `handle`, `description`, and `thumbnail`.

 :::